wanhive/hub/docs/INSTALL.md

 ### Bootstrap files

-The **bootstrap files** store a list of *stable* host identifiers to a *joining* Wanhive hub (either server or client):
+The **bootstrap files** store a list of *stable* host identifiers:

 1. A text file containing a whitespace-separated list of *stable overlay hub* identifiers.
      - This package includes a sample file named **nodes**.
-     - The sample file is copied into the **datadir** during installation.
+     - The sample file gets copied into the **datadir** during installation.
 2. A text file containing a whitespace-separated list of *stable authentication hub* identifiers.
      - This package includes a sample file named **auths**.
-     - The sample file is copied into the **datadir** during installation.
+     - The sample file gets copied into the **datadir** during installation.

-Create both the text files and add their information into the **BOOTSTRAP** section of the configuration file.
+Create both the text files and update the configuration file as shown below:

 ```
 [BOOTSTRAP]